Ivosidenib (Tibsovo®)

 Storage and Handling

-Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your HCP or Pharmacist).
+Store your medication in the original, labeled container at room temperature and in a dry location (unless told to do otherwise by your provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 Where do I get this medication?